 Cons: Not super protective, tongue not very comfortable, fits short

 The Topo Athletic MT-3 feels almost like a zero drop shoe, even though it has a 3mm drop between the heel and toe.
 Like most zero drop shoes, this one rides low to the ground and emphasizes sensitivity and stability over underfoot protection.
 Most people we talked to who had worn these shoes found them to be quite comfortable, although they are sized a bit short, and on their website, Topo even recommends sizing up half a size from what you normally buy.

-Our head tester was still a little disappointed by the fit of the tongue and the construction of the lacing attachment points to the upper, where pressure points formed on the top of his foot, although not as egregiously as with the Topo Athletic Runventure 2, a shoe he found almost prohibitively uncomfortable.
+Our head tester was a little disappointed by the fit of the tongue and the construction of the lacing attachment points to the upper, where pressure points formed on the top of his foot.
 This shoe easily holds its own on almost all types of trails, but the tread design suggests that it is also a solid crossover option for running on both dirt and pavement.

 In our comparative testing, we took these shoes out to the largest boulder fields we could find and ran back and forth over jagged rocks to test how well they protected the bottoms of our feet.
 There is no doubt these shoes, which lack a midsole rockplate, are more sensitive than they are protective.
 We were able to take shots to the heel, with its added 3mm of foam counter, a bit easier than to the forefoot and the arch area.
 Worth mentioning is that over the course of many training runs, on all types of trails, we didn't notice any collapse or packing out of this firmer foam, which was nice.